|

 it for money, drugs or girls, they’re doing it for all the wrong

 reasons”.
 “They’ve got to have a legitimate message that is positive.
+You have to have a plan, a

 schedule or goal, and work towards it and take your time.
 I see young